TsekNet/PowerShell/Profile/README.md

-﻿# TsekNet's Profile
+# TsekNet's Profile

-My heavily customized PowerShell profile.
-Feel free to use and distrubute as you see fit.
-Always improving this, if you catch any errors, or see where I can improve this, please let me know!
+Please see below my heavily customized PowerShell profile.
+Feel free to use and distrubute it as you see fit.
+I am always improving this, so if you catch any errors, or see where I can improve, please let me know!

 To use this profile, simply place this file in any of your $profile directories and restart your PowerShell console